These fruit and nut cookies are chewy cookies that are loaded with oatmeal, dried fruit, and mixed nuts. They are easy to make and so addictive.

 - Stir: Now stir together the butter and flour mixtures and then stir in the dried fruit, oats, coconut and nuts.
 This dough is really thick!

-When you are working with nuts in baking recipes, you want to make sure to take a couple minutes to toast them up to bring out the natural flavor in the nuts.
-It also helps to get rid of the raw flavor that un-toasted nuts have.
+- Toast the nuts, oats, and coconut: When you are working with nuts in baking recipes, you want to make sure to take a couple minutes to toast them up to bring out the natural flavor in the nuts.
+Toasting also helps to bring out the flavor of the coconut and oats.

 More like this